 Identifying Conflict Styles

-To begin working toward a resolution to the conflict, observe the roles that people are playing:
+To work toward a resolution to the conflict, begin by observing the roles that people are playing:

 - Are they sharing opinions that are variations on a theme, or are they taking incompatible positions that require real reconciliation?